 Enunciate every word clearly.
 If you can find ways to incorporate listeners to your shows, go for it!

-Producing a radio program – the technical side of things
+8. Post production of your radio program – the technical side of things

-“So how can I become good at audio production?”
+“How can I become good at audio production?”

 You just have to do it to become good at it:

 First, try working with different audio recording & editing software like Audacity.

 Know where to find sound effects, music beds, royalty-free music, or paid music sources.